Great Pyrenees Rescue Southeast

 Ready to learn more?
 Scroll to meet our current rescues.

 Our current rescues are waiting for their perfect match—whether you're a family seeking a gentle playmate or a farm owner needing a vigilant guardian.
 All Pyrs vetted for being spayed/neutered, vaccinated, microchipped, and temperament-tested.
-Adoption fees start at $300 to cover care costs, with home visits to ensure the best fit.
+Adoption fees are $300 for adult dogs and $500 for puppies to cover care costs and pet management to ensure the best fit.

 Meet 🌟Ashe🌟: A Loyal Protector Seeking His Perfect Match! 🐾Ashe is a 3-year-old neutered male Great Pyrenees – a true devoted guardian with that classic Pyr Strong™ heart.
-He’s incredibly loving and protective with his family (you can trust him completely), but true to his breed, he’s wary of strangers and territorial around his home – strong instincts that make him an excellent protector.He gets excited around chickens (needs a bit of focused training there) and shows some resource guarding, but with consistent, devoted guidance, these are easily workable – many Pyrs thrive with clear boundaries and positive reinforcement.Ashe would shine brightest as a single-dog companion in an experienced home with secure fencing, room to patrol, and owners who understand and appreciate the independent Majestic Pyr™ nature.
+He’s incredibly loving and protective with his family (you can trust him completely), but true to his breed, he’s wary of strangers and territorial around his home – strong instincts that make him an excellent protector.He is excellent around chickens but shows some resource guarding with food with other animals, but with consistent, devoted guidance, these are easily workable – many Pyrs thrive with clear boundaries and positive reinforcement.Ashe would shine brightest as a family companion in an experienced home with secure fencing (trained with invisible fencing), room to patrol, and owners who understand and appreciate the independent Majestic Pyr™ nature.

 If you’re ready to embrace the Pyr Mindset™ of commitment and training, Ashe will reward you with unwavering loyalty.